-THE CORE COURSE COMPREHENSIVE EXAMINATION
+COMPREHENSIVE EXAMINATION STRUCTURE

-The core course comprehensive examination is typically divided into five sections corresponding to the core public administration areas addressed in our program.
+The comprehensive examination is typically divided into five sections corresponding to the core public administration areas addressed in our program.
 A response will be required to one question, taken directly from the review questions, in each of the sections for a total of five questions.

 Students will have 48 hours to complete the exam and to submit it electronically.
 Students will be required to sign an affidavit attesting to the fact that the work on the actual exam is theirs only.